tier4/caret_report/check_callback_timer/README.md

-# Scripts to check timer callbacks
+# Scripts to check timer callback health

 ## What is created